melinda-z/CI-MS2-MovieQuiz/README.md

 ### **Existing Features**

-- Homepage navigation - consists three main buttons which allows users to read the rules of the game, check on the highest Score the other players did so far and start the game when they are ready.
+- Homepage navigation - consists of three main buttons which allows users to read the rules of the game, check on the highest Score the other players did so far and start the game when they are ready.

 - Music on and off switch - which allows the users to switch on the music if they would like to.

 - clickable footer contains copyright and developer social media links.

-- Progress text - shows how many questiones the user have finished on and how many questions left in the game.
+- Progress text - shows how many questions the user has finished so far and how many questions are left in the game.

-- Progress bar - indicates the percentage of the questions have been done out the game at this particular moment.
+- Progress bar - indicates the percentage of the questions that have been done in the game at this particular moment.

-- Score updates - tells the user how many points the have gain so far in the game.
+- Score updates - tells the user how many points they have gained so far in the game.

 - Display question section - allow the users to see the displayed question and participate.

 - Multiple-choice section - gives the users four choices they can choose from.

-- Right(green) or Wrong answer(red) - indicate the users if they have selected the right or wrong answer.
+- Right(green) or Wrong answer(red) - indicates to the users if they have selected the right or wrong answer.

 - Right/wrong answer audio gives the users the 2D user experience.

 - Options to switch off the sound effect and go back to the home page at any stage of the game.

-- Automaticly direct the user to the end page when the game is finished and shows the final score.
+- Automatically directs the user to the end page when the game is finished and shows the final score.

-- Displaying an end image and audio depending on the score achieved.
+- Displays an end image and audio depending on the score achieved.

 - A mute music button is also avaliable in the end page.

-- End page navigation - consist with three main buttons which allows the users to save their name and score, play again or go back to the homepage.
+- End page navigation - consists of three main buttons which allows the users to save their name and score, play again or go back to the homepage.

 - High Score indication bar - tells the users how many points in total they have gained.